For men, few things are more devastating than recognizing the first signs of hair loss.

 Hormonal imbalance leads to the above.
 It can be corrected through proper nutrition intake and stress management.

 Now that you know the TRUE cause of male pattern baldness, you can take the correct steps.
 This doesn’t involve synthetic medications that cost an arm and a leg.
-All it takes is whole foods, natural supplementation, and some lifestyle changes.
+All it takes is whole foods, natural remedies and supplementation, and some lifestyle changes.

 Here are the steps for controlling each of the imbalances.